 - 2. Paper Renewals For individuals who have not renewed their license or registration online via the Internet, a renewal application form will be mailed to each individual licensed or registered by the Board to the last address provided to the Board.
 Failure to receive such notification does not relieve the licensee or registrant from the responsibility of meeting all requirements for renewal. - (c) To be eligible for license or registration renewal, an individual must submit to the Board's Administrative Office on or before the due date for renewal all of the following: - 1.
 A completed Renewal Application form; - 2.
-The renewal and state regulatory fees as provided in Rule 1370-1-.06; and - 3.
-Attestation on the Renewal Application form to indicate and certify completion of continuing education requirements pursuant to Rule 1370-1-.12. - (d) Licensees and registrants who fail to comply with the renewal rules or notification received by them concerning failure to timely renew shall have their licenses or registrations processed pursuant to rule 1200-10-1-.10. - (2) Exemption from Licensure or Registration Renewal A licensee or registrant who does not plan to practice in Tennessee and who therefore does not intend to use the title 'speech language pathologist' or 'audiologist' or any title which conveys to the public that he is currently licensed or registered by this Board may apply to convert an active license or registration to retired, or inactive, status.
-These licensees must comply with the requirements of Rule 1370-1-.11. - (3) Reinstatement of an Expired License or Registration. - (a) Licensees and registrants who fail to comply with the renewal rules or notification received by them concerning failure to timely renew shall have their licensure processed pursuant to Rule 1200-10-1-.10.
+The renewal and state regulatory fees as provided in Rule 1370-01-.06; and - 3.
+Attestation on the Renewal Application form to indicate and certify completion of continuing education requirements pursuant to Rule 1370-01-.12. - (d) Licensees and registrants who fail to comply with the renewal rules or notification received by them concerning failure to timely renew shall have their licenses or registrations processed pursuant to rule 1200-10-01-.10. - (2) Exemption from Licensure or Registration Renewal A licensee or registrant who does not plan to practice in Tennessee and who therefore does not intend to use the title 'speech language pathologist' or 'audiologist' or any title which conveys to the public that he is currently licensed or registered by this Board may apply to convert an active license or registration to retired, or inactive, status.
+These licensees must comply with the requirements of Rule 1370-01-.11. - (3) Reinstatement of an Expired License or Registration. - (a) Licensees and registrants who fail to comply with the renewal rules or notification received by them concerning failure to timely renew shall have their licensure processed pursuant to Rule 1200-10-01-.10. - (b) Licensees and registrants who wish to reinstate a license or registration that has been expired for five (5) years or less shall meet the following conditions: - Payment of all past due renewal fees and state regulatory fees, pursuant to Rule 1370-01-.06; and - 2.
+Payment of the late renewal fee, pursuant to Rule 1370-01-.06; and - 3.
+Provide documentation of successfully completing continuing education requirements for every year the license or registration was expired, pursuant to Rule 1370-01-.12.